 2.3.3.
 CBD release at pH 7.4

 The release of CBD was monitored at a pH consistent with an osteogenic environment, the results of which can be observed in Figure 5a.
 The results demonstrated an increase in absorbance for the CBD concentrations WPI/CBD1, WPI/CBD2, WPI/CBD3, WPI/CBD4 and WPI/CBD5 with statistical significance acquired for the WPI/CBD1, WPI/CBD2 and WPI/CBD5 when compared to the WPI control sample (P < 0.05).
-Both WPI/CBD2 and WPI/CBD4 present anomalous results likely due in part to sample imperfections, The results at 120 h for the WPI0 control was subtracted from the maximum WPI/CBD variable and can be cross referenced with Table 1.
+Both WPI/CBD2 and WPI/CBD4 present anomalous results likely due in part to sample imperfections.
+The results at 120 h for the WPI0 control was subtracted from the maximum WPI/CBD variable and can be cross referenced with Table 1.
 The result suggests a 0.49 cm-1 increase in absorbance between the WPI0 control and the WPI/CBD resulting in circa 20 μM.
-When compared with the literature, the amount of CBD released in this study could potentially promote the osteogenic differentiation of mesenchymal stem cells, as previously mentioned in [24].
+The absorbance data suggested 120 h as the maximum release was at 120 h.
+However, when the percentage of relative release was calculated, Figure 5b the maximum release of CBD was at 96 h.When compared with the literature, the amount of CBD released in this study could potentially promote the osteogenic differentiation of mesenchymal stem cells, as previously mentioned in [24].
 Additionally, CBD concentrations between 10 μM and 30 μM have been shown to inhibit osteoclast differentiation, demonstrating the effect of low concentrations of CBD on bone tissue remodelling [30].
 Furthermore, CBD has exhibited antimicrobial activity at concentrations as low as 10 μM, suggesting the potential of the WPI/CBD hydrogel to prevent infection.

 Previously, CBD release has been analysed by [31].
 The data from [31] suggested that the maximum release for CBD from a transdermal patch was between 39-70 h.
 However, the WPI hydrogel system analysed here increased maximum potential release to 96 h, which in part agrees with [32] who suggested that CBD release was sustained in-vivo when released from a nanochannel delivery system.
 However, due to the protein nature of the WPI hydrogels - the hydrophobic binding mechanism underlying the formation of the WPI/CBD - the full release of CBD would be relevant to the degradation of the hydrogels and would only be complete upon the full degradation of the hydrogels.